Distributed Matrix Completion and Robust Factorization: Experimental Evaluation

 \section{Experimental Evaluation}

 We now explore the accuracy and speed-up of \fastmf on a variety of simulated and real-world datasets.
-We use state-of-the-art matrix factorization algorithms in our experiments: the Accelerated Proximal Gradient (APG) algorithm of \citet{TohYu10} as our base noisy MC algorithm and the APG algorithm of \citet{LinGaWrWuChMa09} as our base noisy RMF algorithm.
-In all experiments, we use the default parameter settings suggested by \citet{TohYu10} and \citet{LinGaWrWuChMa09}, measure estimation error via root mean square error (RMSE), and report parallel running times for \fastmf.
-We moreover compare against two baseline methods: APG used on the full matrix $\M$ and \partmf, which performs matrix factorization on $t$ submatrices just like \projmf and \rpmf but omits the final C step.
+We use the Accelerated Proximal Gradient (APG) algorithm of \citet{TohYu10} as our base noisy MC algorithm\footnote{Our experiments with the Augmented Lagrange Multiplier (ALM) algorithm of \citet{LinChWuMa09} as a base algorithm (not reported) yield comparable relative speedups and performance for \fastmf.} and the APG algorithm of \citet{LinGaWrWuChMa09} as our base noisy RMF algorithm.
+We perform all experiments on an x86-64 architecture using a single 2.60 Ghz core and 30GB of main memory.
+We use the default parameter settings suggested by \citet{TohYu10} and \citet{LinGaWrWuChMa09}, and measure estimation error via root mean square error (RMSE).
+To achieve a fair running time comparison, we execute each subproblem in the F step of \fastmf in a serial fashion on the same machine using a single core.
+Since, in practice, each of these subproblems would be executed in parallel, the \emph{parallel running time} of \fastmf is calculated as the time to complete the D and C steps of DFC plus the running time of the longest running subproblem in the F step.
+We compare \fastmf to two baseline methods: the base algorithm APG applied to the full matrix $\M$ and \partmf, which carries out the D and F steps of \projmf but omits the final C step (projection).